emurr-ucf/emurr/USERMAN/USERMAN.md

 1. Navigate to the EMURR website [chdr.cs.ucf.edu/emurr](https://chdr.cs.ucf.edu/emurr)
 2. Click `Login` at the top right if not already logged in
-   1. If this is your first time, either register on the left hand side or authenticate on the right
+   1. If this is your first time, either register on the left-hand side or authenticate on the right
-   2. Otherwise you can login on the left or also authenticate on the right
+   2. Otherwise, you can login on the left or also authenticate on the right
 3. Click profile picture at the top right
    1. Select `dashboard` in the drop down
 4. Click `Create a New Tour`